 Webinar: Direct, Non-Invasive Measures of Cortical Target Engagement - Implementing EEG Outcome Measures in Clinical Trials

-The next episode of our webinar series features Dr. Róisín McMackin, who joins as a guest speaker to share her expertise on the implementation of electroencephalography (EEG) outcome measures in clinical trials.
+The next episode of our webinar series features Dr. Róisín McMackin, who appears as a guest speaker to share her expertise on the implementation of electroencephalography (EEG) outcome measures in clinical trials.
 Dr. McMackin’s research focuses on electrophysiological biomarkers of neurodegenerative disease and the application of advanced neurophysiological tools to better understand neural network changes in health and disease.

 Dr. Róisín McMackin is an Assistant Professor at Trinity College Dublin’s School of Medicine, where her research centres on electrophysiological biomarkers of neurodegenerative diseases, including motor neurone disease and Huntington’s disease.
 Her team harnesses EEG and transcranial magnetic stimulation (TMS) to measure neural network changes, improve understanding of disease mechanisms, and refine clinical categorisation.
 Drawing on this expertise, she shares valuable practical insights into the successful application of EEG as a clinical trial outcome measure.